AdUhTkJm/moonc/README.md

 ## Type checking

 Type checking support is currently very limited.
-Now everything in core/builtin is parsed successfully, but it remains to generate and parse `.mbti` files required for typing.
+It remains to generate and parse `.mbti` files required for typing.

 # Progress

-Currently the compiler is able to parse itself in entirety, and it can also parse everything in `core/builtin`.
+Currently the compiler is able to parse itself in entirety, and it can also parse most files in `core/builtin`.